Omermuhammadi/ML-Projects-End-to-End/README.md

 application.py: Main Flask app for running the project.

-## This project was created purely for learning purpose.
+## This project was created for learning purpose.